 Prague Christmas Markets are known for their buzzing energy, festive atmosphere, impressive vendors, and delicious foods.
 Prague Christmas Markets are rife with brightly decorated wooden huts stocked with local, handmade items and traditional Christmas treats.

 Christmas in Prague is something to witness with the capital city’s bright, illuminating lights, festive spirit, and busy markets full of jolly locals and visitors.

 Explore many sights and sounds of the Old Town Square Christmas market in Prague as you enjoy Czech Christmas biscuits, one of the city’s most popular food items, loved by locals and visitors alike.
-You’ll also encounter large hams roasted on spits, flatbread topped with garlic, cheese, and ketchup, smoked meat dumplings, and pancakes.
+You’ll also encounter large hams roasted on spits, a flatbread topped with garlic, cheese, ketchup, smoked meat dumplings, and pancakes.
 It’s a feast for any tastebud!

 To wet your whistle, choose from citrusy mulled wines, spit cakes rolled in cinnamon, and many other local delicacies you must experience firsthand to appreciate fully.